benstratton-7/Dog-Identifier/README.md

 # Dog-Identifier
-A neural net that can guess what dog breed by looking at a picture
+A neural net that can guess a dog's breed by looking at a picture of it